AidenCodes11/NextGenCoders/README.md

 To view the website, simply download the entire site folder.
 Instuctions:
 1. Click on the SITE.zip (not the SITE folder) file in the repository.
-2. Click the download button
+2. Click the "Download Raw File" button
+3. Go to your downloads (you'll see a zip file called SITE.zip)
-3. Extract the zip file
+4. Extract the zip file (right click on the SITE.zip file and then click something that says "Extract" or "Extract All")
-4. Copy the file path for the html file (either one is fine)
+5. Copy the file path for the html file (either one is fine)
-5. Paste the file path into your web browser's url bar and press enter.
+6. Paste the file path into your web browser's url bar and press enter.

 After this, you should see the site.
 --------​-------------------------------------------------------------------------------------------------------------------------